Jacquelyn Blackwell, Co-coordinator

-Mrs. Blackwell is the Executive Director of Feed My Sheep of Durham, a food pantry that offers Hope, Healing and Hospitality by providing groceries and a hot meal to those who suffer from food insecurity.
-She also provided summer meals to children and a hot lunch to seniors and the disabled.
+Mrs. Blackwell is the Executive Director of Feed My Sheep of Durham; a food pantry that offers Hope, Healing and Hospitality by providing groceries and a hot meal to those who suffer from food insecurity.
+She has also provided summer meals to children and hot lunches to seniors and the disabled.
 She has a long history of community involvement and lives in the Northeast Central Community of Old East Durham where she served many of her neighbors.
 She is a graduate of North Carolina Central University.

 Mr. Regan, Coordinator for Programs, is passionate about helping to create a more just food system that prioritizes health, access and community empowerment.
 His former work was as a professional cameraman for film and television.
 Leaving Los Angeles to start his family in Durham has pushed him to follow through on his passion by learning about and working within his community.
 It was this desire that initially led him to End Hunger Durham, where he began volunteering in 2019.
 In his free time he enjoys hiking, mountains, woodworking, and watching his son grow up.

 Spencer Bradford, Treasurer

 Rev. Spencer Bradford is Executive Director for Durham Congregations In Action (DCIA in Durham, NC.
 A graduate of Stetson University and Duke University Divinity School (1991), he has led nonprofit organizations serving the poor and homeless in North Carolina communities since 1992 including serving as the Program Director of Urban Ministries of Durham.
 In addition, he has served as the peacemaking advocate for the North Carolina Council of Churches.
 He currently serves on the Board of Voices for Justice in Palestine, as well as a handful of other local boards and committees.
 He was an arrestee in the 2013 Moral Monday campaign led by the NAACP of North Carolina.